 Happy solar jobs On Pollution Prevention Week!
 The EPA has dedicated this week to increasing efforts to reduce and eliminate sources of pollution.
 You know to prevent damage to the environment.
 That’s as well as maintain the planet’s resources and move towards sustainability.
 So one technology that has advanced these efforts greatly across the United States and the world is solar power.
 Think about all the new solar jobs out there today!

 In the United States, .005 percent of all energy consumed comes from solar.
 This may seem like an insignificant number, but it’s actually quite substantial.
-In addition, between 2014 and 2015 alone, there was a 33 percent increase in solar power generation across the globe!
+In addition, between 2014 and 2015 alone, there was a 33 percent increase in solar power generation and solar jobs across the globe!
 Currently, the total photovoltaic (PV) power generation capacity around the world stands at 231 gigawatts.

 Want to learn more about the future of solar power?
 Check out the infographic below created by New Jersey Institute of Technology’s Electrical Engineering program.